In this article, we'll cover LinkedIn retargeting combined with Facebook Ads, to create very powerful ad campaigns.

 Visit app.pixelme.me/sign-up to sign up for a new account.
 We offer a free 7-day trial to every new sign up (no credit card needed!), so you can enjoy the full power of PixelMe for free 🤩.

-Once you’re signed in and see your PixelMe dashboard, click on the “Settings” gear icon in the left-hand menu.
+Once you’re signed in and see your PixelMe dashboard, click on the Audience Builder tab with the link icon 🔗 in the left-hand menu.
+Next, click on "Settings" at the top to then view the Pixels tab.

 To start, you’ll want to add the retargeting Pixel IDs from each of your ad platforms.